jessebenson/service-fabric-indexing/README.md

 }
 ```

-3. After adding data to the collection, use the FilterAsync() and SearchAsync() methods to quickly retrieve results.
+3. After adding data to the collection, use the FilterAsync(), RangeFilterAsync(), and SearchAsync() methods to quickly retrieve results.

 ```csharp
 public class MyService : StatefulService